khulnasoft/integrations-core/wincrashdetect/README.md

 ## Overview

-Get Datadog events upon Windows system crash to create monitors in Datadog.
+Get Khulnasoft events upon Windows system crash to create monitors in Khulnasoft.

 **Note**: The list of metrics collected by this integration may change between minor Agent versions.
 Such changes may not be mentioned in the Agent's changelog.